WenjieLab/Deep-learning-based-real-time-SIM/README.md

 # VDL-SIM
-The code is developed for real-time deap learning based SIM reconstruction, VDL-SIM, and is related to the paper A0-23-10003.
+The code is developed for real-time deap learning based SIM reconstruction, VDL-SIM, and is related to our paper:
+Video-level and high-fidelity super-resolution SIM reconstruction enabled by deep learning

 ## Contents
 - [Environment](#Environment)